citta-lab/react/README.md

 > if we are creating new app then we need to start by executing `sudo npm install -g create-react-app` where -g is global installation of create-react-app.
 In out next step we should be creating the app by executing `create-react-app firstreactapp`.

+React embraces the concept of `composibality` by letting the developer write small unit of function (called as components) which focuses on doing one thing.
+These components responsible of returning `UI` element rather than object compared to javascript functions.

 ### Pointers

 1. Don't use { and " " together when embedding javascript expressions in an attribute.
 Example: `const element = <img src={"user.avatarUrl"}></img>;` will throw exception instead do `const element = <img src={user.avatarUrl}></img>;`